Neamar/DUCK/rosa_on_himself.md

 10-page gag story!

-<P> The first page of "On a Silver Platter": that was one I did
-years ago for Oberon who don't like my art; they had one of their artists pencil page one for me to show me how to do it.
+The first page of "On a Silver Platter": that was one I did years ago for Oberon who don't like my art; they had one of their artists pencil page one for me to show me how to do it.
 I recall they re-penciled two $crooge heads later in the story because they disliked